LeCAD-PEG/SOLPS-GUI/doc/source/howto/plugin.rst

 The following *Hello, SOLPS* example can be used to describe previous steps with files and a resulting test in Python.
-The example from SIP tutorial [5]_ for PyQt4  is upgraded here for PyQt5 and has the follwoing directory structure::
+The example from SIP tutorial [5]_ for PyQt4  is upgraded here for PyQt5 and has the following directory structure::

  hello -+
+        +- hello.h
-        +- widget
+        +- hello.cpp
-        +- sip
+        +- configure.py
-        +- test
+        +- hello_test.py

 Building widget